mne-tools/mne-cpp/doc/gh-pages/pages/development/buildguide_cmake.md

 Navigate to the mne-cpp base project folder.

 We provide a cross-platform build script to automatically run CMake and build.
+Try print its help to understand how it works.
 This can be run with:
 ```
-./tools/building/build_project.bat
+./tools/build_project.bat help
 ```

 Alternatively, you can manually run: